Ferry to France

 Yes, you can take your pet on ferries to France.
 We recommend checking the ferry operator's pet policy before you travel.
 France pet operators include Irish Ferries, DFDS Seaways, Brittany Ferries, P&O Ferries & LeShuttle (Eurotunnel)

-It's easy to book ferry tickets to France online at Direct Ferries using our Deal Finder.
-Enter your departure and arrival ports along the date you'd like to travel to see all available options.
-You can also compare alternative routes to find the best ferry to suit you.
+It's easy to book ferry tickets to France online with our Deal Finder.
+Enter your departure and arrival ports, along with your travel date, to view all available sailings and compare alternative routes to find the best option for your trip.

 Find out what it's like onboard the ferries before you travel.